 #12 Blonde Tousled Pixie with Gentle Wave

-The gentle wave in this cut creates a sense of fullness that you really can’t fake with just layers alone.
-The light blonde highlights are placed to catch light and add dimension to what’s probably a naturally finer texture, and they do it without looking like highlights, which is exactly right.
-This is a lovely option for someone who’s active and doesn’t want to think about her hair but still wants it to look considered.
-You’ll need a little product and maybe ten seconds with your fingers to get this look going, which is about the right amount of effort for something that looks this effortless.
+The slight wave in this cut provides a sense of fullness that can’t be accomplished with layers alone.
+The almost white blonde highlights are strategically placed to illuminate and add depth to what is most likely a finer texture.
+So smart!
+This is a nice option for someone active who doesn’t want to put too much effort into her hair, but still wants it to look like some thought went into it.
+The look takes a bit of product and some finger curling which, in seconds, is just the right amount of effort for something that looks this simple.

 #13 Copper Volumetric Pixie with Subtle Curl

-The lift through the top on this cut is doing something really flattering for rounder face shapes, it creates vertical movement that elongates without looking like that was the intention.
-The copper color is rich and warm and it lights up the skin in a way that cooler tones simply cannot.
-The subtle curls are just enough to give the layers something to do, and they soften the overall shape nicely.
-If you’re thinking about going copper, this is a great reference point to bring to your colorist, it’s vibrant without being cartoonish, which is harder to achieve than people think.
+The lift at the top of this cut does something very flattering for rounder face shapes, it creates vertical movement that elongates the face without it looking like it was done on purpose.
+The copper is warm and rich and brightens the skin in a warmer way that cooler tones just can’t do.
+The subtle curls are just enough to give the layers something to do, and The overall shape is softened nicely.
+If you are considering going copper, this is a really good reference to take to your colorist because it’s vibrant but not childish, which is harder to achieve than you think.
+The bends are great and the accents are fabulous.

 #14 Silver Layered Pixie with Natural Wave